nunerajender/character/README.md

 # TODO:

 * fix error when embeds_one document is in the form
-* handle validation errors after update
+* handle validation errors after update: simple_fields_for doesn't show errors
+* remove form send when enter key hit
 *